Inclusive Family History

 Everyone deserves to feel comfortable and confident when accessing medical care.

-• 2023: The Inclusive Medical History Initiative was presented during the Soap Box Talks at the American Society of Reproductive Medicine (ASRM) conference.
+• 2023: The Inclusive Medical History Initiative presented at the American Society of Reproductive Medicine (ASRM) conference Soap Box Talks.

-• Global Alliance for Genomics & Health (GA4GH): The GA4GH, a global organization focused on enhancing health through genomic data, has collaborated with Joe Cody and Lori Metz.
-They consulted on incorporating donor conception and adoption into the “kinship” section of medical intake forms, ensuring more inclusive health data collection for families formed through donor conception, adoption, stepfamilies, and other pathways.
+Global Alliance for Genomics & Health (GA4GH): GA4GH, a global organization focused on enhancing health through genomic data, collaborated with Joe Cody and Lori Metz on incorporating donor conception and adoption into the “kinship” section of medical intake forms.

-• Second Prong: Provider education is progressing, with the first communication tool for pediatricians completed and distributed to help them understand and navigate diverse family histories.
+• Second Prong: Provider education is underway with the first communication tool for pediatricians completed, distributed, available to guild them in understanding and navigating these conversations.

 How You Can Help